bokage/Twittery/README.md

 # Twittery

-This is a basic twitter app to view, compose, favorite, and retweet tweets.
+This is a iOS Twitter app, made to view, compose, favorite, and retweet tweets.

 ## Features
 - User can compose a tweet.